vinay-airmeet/Director/README.md

 It uses the VideoDB’s powerful infrastructure to create agentic workflows.
 For example in natural language you can give commands like `“upload this video and send the bullet point summary on my slack”` and the agent will handle the rest.

 TODO: Intro video here

 ## ⭐️ Key Features
 - **🤖 AI Agent Framework:** Build custom agents to perform tasks like summarization, search, indexing, clipping and library organization.
-- **🎨 Innovative User Experience:** Complete framework with open source chat based UI, Video player and interactions that can help you create the experience you need.
+- **🎨 Innovative User Experience:** Complete framework for interacting with your media library with open source chat based UI, Video player and next-gen interactions that can help you create the experience you need.
 - **🔍 Media Analysis:** Your video infra is taken care by [VideoDB](https://videodb.io).
 Connect with popular LLMs, Databases, and GenAI APIs seamlessly.
 - **🧩 Extensible Architecture:** Easily add new capabilities through tools and modules.
 Run locally or deploy on your own cloud.